 This slow cooker turkey breast is coated in a seasoned herb butter, then placed in the crock pot to cook to tender perfection.
 It’s the perfect way to free up oven space for your big holiday meal, and the turkey comes out perfect every time!

 Can you believe that such a browned and succulent turkey breast can come from a slow cooker?
 It’s true, and it couldn’t be any easier to make.
 Plus there are plenty of drippings which make the best gravy.
+It’s great for serving a smaller crowd for Thanksgiving.
+My roasted cornish hen recipe also makes an amazing main course option for when you don’t want to cook a whole turkey.
+Need more menu inspiration?
+Don’t miss my list of 30 Thanksgiving appetizer recipes!

 How do you make slow cooker turkey breast?

-This recipe starts with a seasoned butter, which is made with a blend of herbs and spices.
+Start by mixing butter with a blend of herbs and spices.
 The butter goes on top of, and underneath the turkey skin.
 The turkey breast then goes into the crock pot and simmers all day until it’s tender and flavorful.

 Slow cooker turkey breast tips